Pgamboan/Proyecto-FIS/Requerimientos2da.md

 (NFR002): The user can specify the type of action to be performed: startup, shutdown, sleep, restart and hibernate.
 (M)

-FR002: Develop a web application where the IP/MAC addresses of the devices will be registered.
+FR002: Develop a web application where the MAC address of the devices will be registered.
 (US006, US007) (C)

 (NFR004): Only developers have access to the database/platform.
 (M)

 (NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
 (M)

-FR003: Implement, through the web application, a bot wizard to help the user enter the IP and MAC address into the database.
+FR003: Implement a web application.
 (US007) (S)

 (NFR006): The bot will assist by means of a tutorial, the way in which the corresponding addresses should be entered.
 (C)